sashakraeva/thermal-camera/README.md

 # Thermal Camera Setup and Testing Guide

 This repository provides **step-by-step instructions** to set up and use a thermal camera (e.g., FLIR Lepton) with the **PureThermal 2 interface board**.
 It also includes **preliminary exercises** to validate that the hardware and software are correctly configured before running the final project.
+The repository shows also difference between the outcome from the normalisation on the range of detected temperatures and outcome on the range of all possible values from camera.
+As well this repository provides couple of examples to upply predefined gradients from CV colormaps to make he visualisation as you prefere better for your data collection.

 ---